 Signage and information has, for many years, been informing people that they are in a capercaillie area.
 In birding circles, news travels and if people really want to see capercaillie they will no doubt find a way.
 The difference now is that the project is working at scale with communities of interest and place across the National Park to enable more people to enjoy the area responsibly and reduce disturbance to capercaillie.
 This has never been done before.
 Part of this work is about building trust so information about capercaillie, including the bird's whereabouts, can be shared more openly where appropriate to help people develop a more meaningful understanding of the environment they use.

-The project is researching the genetic diversity of the UK capercaillie population and whether it’s possible to produce a more accurate estimate of the size of the UK capercaillie population using genetic material gathered at lek sites.
+The project is researching the genetic diversity of the UK capercaillie population.
+It's also researching whether it’s possible to produce a more accurate estimate of the size of the UK capercaillie population using genetic material gathered at lek sites.
 Knowing, more accurately, how many birds there are and how genetically diverse they are means we can significantly increase the effectiveness of conservation action for capercaillie.
 The project is also researching how people think and feel about capercaillie to help communities identify and deliver actions to help the species.

-The project's competitive tender to analyse the diversity of the UK capercaillie population, has been awarded to the Royal Zoological Society of Scotland (RZSS), the wildlife conservation charity that leads Edinburgh Zoo and Highland Wildlife Park.
-An expert team will be conducting the work in the RZSS WildGenes Lab, the only zoo based conservation genetics lab in the UK.
+The project's tender to analyse the diversity of the UK capercaillie population was awarded to the Royal Zoological Society of Scotland (RZSS), the wildlife conservation charity that leads Edinburgh Zoo and Highland Wildlife Park.
+An expert team are conducting the work in the RZSS WildGenes Lab, the only zoo based conservation genetics lab in the UK.

-In 2019, the Cairngorms Capercaillie Project invited land managers from across the Cairngorms National Park to carefully collect capercaillie feathers over the autumn months when the birds have finished breeding and moult.
+In 2019, the project invited land managers from across the Cairngorms National Park to carefully collect capercaillie feathers over the autumn months when the birds have finished breeding and moult.
 Stalkers, keepers, foresters, rangers, ecologists and field surveyors all responded.
 Local volunteers were also trained to help.
 It's the DNA from these feathers that the RZSS WildGenes is analysing.